ecresswell/tauntonfestival/events/music-festival.md

 ### [Taunton Young Music Theatre Singer]({{ '/events/music-festival/taunton-young-music-theatre-singer/' | prepend: site.github.url }})

-Competitors are invited to perform a programme from different periods and genres, up to a maximum of ten minutes.
+Competitors are invited to perform a programme from different periods and genres, up to a maximum of twelve minutes.
 Movement will be permitted, if appropriate, but not costume or props.

 ### [Somerset Song Prize (18-26)]({{ '/events/music-festival/somerset-song-prize/' | prepend: site.github.url }})